-Then create an environment with the right dependencies:
+Then, to create an environment with a few of the most common dependencies:

 '''

-$ conda create -n numbaenv python=3.8 llvmlite numpy scipy jinja2 cffi
+$ conda create -n numbaenv python=3.10 numba/label/dev::llvmlite numpy scipy jinja2 cffi

 '''

-Note: This installs an environment based on Python 3.8, but you can of course choose another version supported by Numba.
+Note: This installs an environment based on Python 3.10, but you can of course choose another version supported by Numba.
 To test additional features, you may also need to install tbb and/or llvm-openmp.
+Check the dependency list above for details.